sindriphp/Database/README.md

 [Documentation]( http://doc.sindriphp.de/bifroest/)

 ### Development ###
-If you planning to run the produce the docs then you need nodejs installed and run
+If you want to produce the docs then you need nodejs installed with beautiful-docs

     npm install -g beautiful-docs